-3.1 Results: Plotting Pre- and Post-Treatment Trends
+3.1 Results: Plotting Pre- and Posttreatment Trends

-3.1.1 Pre- and Post-Treatment Trends for the Entire Sample
+3.1.1 Pre- and Posttreatment Trends for the Entire Sample

-We implement regression (2.1) and plot the pre- and post-treatment trends for the full sample of CUs (before and after a CU exit) in Figure 2, and also before and after a CU entrance for the non-EMU group.
+We implement regression (2.1) and plot the pre- and posttreatment trends for the full sample of CUs (before and after a CU exit) in Figure 3, and also before and after a CU entrance for the non-EMU group.
 We find that trade did appear to fall about 20% after dissolution, but we also find that this amount was not statistically significant.
-Ten years after dissolution, the effect was closer to -2%, although this effect was small relative to the estimated standard errors, and a higher level than trade had been for most of the CU period.
+Ten years after dissolution, the effect was closer to -2%, although insignificant.
 For the entrants, trade also increases after the formation of the CU, but the effect is small relative to estimated clustered standard errors.
 In both cases, it appears there is too much noise to make any hard conclusions.
-Note that, in this case, our model with importeryear and exporteryear FEs removes much of the troubling pre-trends found by GR (2016) when they do a similar exercise for a model that only included country-pair FEs.
+Note that, in this case, our model with importer\year and exporter\year FEs removes much of the troubling pre-trend GR (2016) find when they do a similar exercise for a model that only includes country-pair and year FEs, but not the importer\year and exporter\year FEs.